continuedev/amplified.dev/how-to-be-prepared/architecture.md

 # 1. Establish a modular, architecture of participation

-If we want developers to be amplified, they need to not only use AI software development systems but also be actively involved in their improvement too.
+Amplified developers need to not only use AI software development systems but also be actively involved in their improvement too.

 **Actions to take now**